rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 * complex values do not share the same components
 * no complex value contains a component more than once
-* complex values are sets of components
+* complex values represent groups of unique of components

 ### (value-of c)